 Many prefer installing a sturdy plastic cargo box with a hinged lid to the rear cargo rack.
 The lid should have rubber seals to keep the box somewhat water-resistant.

-Many manufacturers offer this kind of box, and many are excellent products built for general use.
-However, I do recommend that you steer clear of the cheapest models, as the plastic used can be quite flimsy and fragile in the cold.
+Many manufacturer variants of these boxes, many of which are excellent products built for general use.
+However, I recommend you avoid the cheapest models, as the plastic used can be flimsy and fragile in the cold.

 But specifically for ice fishing purposes, there is no way around Rhino’s products (Otter).
 The Rhino Box is a quality storage box that can be used all year round.